Skip to content

 Faculty of New Media Arts

-subject Fundamentals of Computer Science 2 as a continuation of the first part extends the student's knowledge of graphics software, in addition, it introduces basic programming techniques such as HTML, CSS, JavaScript.
-The class also covers issues in editing footage (After Effects, Premiere Pro, Animate programs).
+The subject Fundamentals of Computer Science 2, as a continuation of the first part, expands the student's knowledge in the area of graphic software and additionally introduces basic programming techniques such as HTML, CSS, and JavaScript.
+The classes also cover topics in the area of video editing (After Effects, Premiere Pro, Animate).

 Fundamentals of Computer Science 3 (PIN 3)